Friday, November 17, 2023

 While not advertising for Toyoko Inn, which has business hotels all over Japan, their prices seem very reasonable, with good service, compared to the 5 star or 4 star hotels in Japan.

 A business hotel, is a hotel with the basics, with good customer service, that caters to business people that travel in Japan.
-And of course now tourists have picked up on the value of Toyoko Inn, and many times, there are a lot of tourists staying at Toyoko Inns, and they have many languages available on their webpage.
+And of course now tourists have picked up on the value of Toyoko Inn, and many times, there are a lot of tourists staying at Toyoko Inns, and they have many languages available on their web page.

 For the most part, Japanese customer service at Japanese hotels is excellent as expected, as for example, one trip I registered for the wrong day, but Toyoko Inn was able find me a room in their hotel, even though they were full that night.